Swing Trading Strategies

 MACD (Moving Average Convergence Divergence)

-MACD is a versatile indicator that reveals changes in momentum by tracking the relationship between two exponential moving averages.
-When the MACD line crosses above the signal line, it often signals potential upward momentum.
-Conversely, a cross below suggests downward pressure.
-This indicator is invaluable for both identifying entries and confirming exits in swing trading strategies.
+MACD tracks momentum by comparing two moving averages.
+When the MACD line crosses above the signal line, it signals upward momentum.
+A cross below signals downward pressure.
+Use it to find entries and confirm exits in swing trades.

 Support and Resistance Levels